paytongagne/ADS/problems/driving school/doc.md

 Each test case ends with a line containing `---`.
 If an operation results in an error, the output is `ERROR`, and no further output is generated for that operation.

+## Extra

+For each student and professor, it must be possible to store the name, surname and a telephone number.

 ## Example
 ### Input
 ```